GlobalMaksimum/sadedegel/sadedegel/prebuilt/README.md

-SadedeGel prebuilt models are built to extend capabilities to address common NLP tasks we encounter every day.
+SadedeGel prebuilt models are built to extend capabilities of sadedegel library on common NLP tasks we encounter every day.
+Such as sentiment analysis, profanity detection.

-They are currently experimental stage but will grow in size and accuracy in time
+Open source prebuilt models are not designed to achieve state of the art accuracies.
+They rather provide a good starting point by training sklearn based limited memory (`partial_fit` using micro batches) models with a single pass over training data.

+If you need access for our state of the art models, please reach us at info@sadedegel.ai

 ### Turkish News Text Classification